Pauline Hinchion, Director of Scottish Communities Finance Ltd

 It is an approach that reflects the growing Community Wealth Building agenda, that prioritises local people and local businesses; ensures that they are the beneficiaries from economic activity and therefore that communities become more vibrant and resilient.

-Further information about Scottish Communities Finance can be found here.
+Further information can be found at Scottish Communities Finance.

 Pauline Hinchion is the Director of Scottish Communities Finance Ltd (SCF Ltd).
 She has over 20 years’ experience in community development, social enterprise and social investment.
 Pauline did a Masters in Community Economy Development and has a HNC in Socially Responsible Finance.
 She is very interested in green sustainable politics that allows people to live with dignity within the resources available to us on the planet.